Skip to main content

 Analyst Summary

-Both Post Quantum and Socure compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+The AI Security sector features both Post Quantum and Socure as key players.
 Post Quantum develops cryptographic security products designed to withstand attacks from quantum computers, offering post-quantum encryption protocols, secure communications applications, and identity verification technology that protect data against both classical and quantum computing threats.
 Socure builds an AI-powered digital identity verification and fraud prevention platform used by financial institutions, fintechs, and government agencies to verify the identity of new customers and flag fraudulent account openings in real time.

 Metrics Comparison